nnagewad/memory/problem_statement.md

 *How might we ensure that future generations continue to practice memory as a tool for **comfort**, **reminder**, and **storytelling**?*
 - Ricardo (August 16)

+## Round 2
+How do we help millenials remember familial stories that are important to them?
+- Autobiographical memories of our loved ones.

 ## Research / Response
 ### Quantitative Research
 [10 Unforgettable Statistics about Human Memory](https://southtree.com/memories-matter/statistics-about-human-memory)